 - Were there any losses related to property damage?

-- Any type of pain and suffering you experienced from the injuries
+- Any pain and suffering you experienced from the injuries.

-In addition, our personal injury attorneys will need to determine the probability that a you will be able to actually recover damages in the case.
+In addition, we will need to determine the probability that you will be able to recover damages in the case.
 There are several factors to consider, including the strength of evidence that another person was responsible for your injuries, documentation of the medical expenses and other losses, and our attorney's ability to negotiate with the insurance company.

-After our experienced injury lawyers have closely reviewed all these factors above, we will be able to provide you with a reasonable estimate of what your injury case may be worth.
-For more detailed information about on how much your specific case could be worth, all you have to do is call our Los Angeles personal injury law firm for a free case evaluation.
-We don't charge any fees unless we win your case.
+After we have closely reviewed all these factors above, we will be able to provide you with a reasonable estimate of what your injury case may be worth.
+You have to call us for a free case evaluation for more detailed information about how much your specific issue could be worth.

-Any damages you might be entitled to recover depends on the type of injury case and the extent of damages sustained.
+Any damages you might be entitled to recover depend on the injury case type and the extent of damages sustained.
 If your injury requires medical treatment, then past and future medical expenses can be recovered and wages lost from your employment.
-Additionally, you could also recover other damages that include pain and suffering, emotional distress, and loss of enjoyment of life.
-To get an idea of what type of damages you may be entitled to recover, review the list below that describes some common types of legal compensation available in a personal injury case.
-Consult with a Los Angeles personal injury lawyer at our law firm to explain all your options.

 Medical Expenses – damages for medical expenses can include the cost of past and future medical care and rehabilitation.
-Includes expenses for medical services from doctors, hospitals, emergency room treatment, ambulance cost, among others.
+Includes expenses for medical services from doctors, hospitals, emergency room treatment, ambulance costs, among others.
 The victim will need to show these expenses are related to medical conditions involving their injury.
-Future expenses are typically calculated by estimating the victims medical needs for the rest of their life.
+Future costs are typically calculated by estimating the victim's medical needs for the rest of their life.

-Lost Earning Capacity – after an injury, these types of damages can be recovered if the victim can prove their ability to earn money in the future was impacted as a result of the injury.
-There are various factors used to determine this award, including victims age, health, life expectancy, occupation, among others.
+Lost Earning Capacity – after an injury, these damages can be recovered if the victim can prove their ability to earn money in the future was impacted due to the injury.
+Various factors are used to determine this award, including victims' age, health, life expectancy, occupation, and others.

 Loss of Consortium – a spouse of a personal injury victim could receive damages for the loss of emotional elements of marriage, such as affection, companionship, comfort, sexual relations, and assistance in life.
-Typically, the uninjured spouse will make the claim and their financial recovery depends on whether the injured spouse recovers damages.
+Typically, the uninjured spouse will claim, and their financial recovery depends on whether the injured spouse recovers damages.

-Pain and Suffering – this award is for past and future physical pain involving the personal injury.
-In order to place a monetary value on pain and suffering, different factors are consider.
-These factors include the nature of the injury, severity, certainly of future pain, and how long the victim will likely be in pain.
+Pain and Suffering – this award is for past and future physical pain involving personal injury.
+Different factors are considered to place a monetary value on pain and suffering.
+These factors include the nature of the damage, severity, future pain, and how long the victim will likely be in pain.

-Punitive Damages – in some cases, a victim may be able to recover punitive damages, which are intended to punish the responsible person in cases where their actions were reckless or intentional.
-The primary goal of a punitive damage award is to discourage the responsible person and other people from engaging in the same harmful behavior in the future.
-A common example where punitive damages may be awarded is when a victim sustains injuries from a drunk driver.
+Punitive Damages – in some cases, a victim may recover punitive damages, which are intended to punish the responsible person in cases where their actions were reckless or intentional.
+The primary goal of a punitive damage award is to discourage the accountable person and other people from engaging in the same harmful behavior in the future.
+A typical example where punitive damages may be awarded is when a victim sustains injuries from a drunk driver.

 Should I Pursue an Injury Lawsuit?

-Call a Los Angeles personal injury lawyer at out law firm for more information about what type of damages you may recover in your case.
+Call our law firm for more information about what type of damages you may recover in your case.